 Raquel Castro, Long Island, New York, “Wrong Places”

-The three chosen to advance out of the initial round were Axel, Jocelyn, and Raquel.
-Axel was assigned to producer Ester Dean to rework his song; Jocelyn was assigned to Shane McAnally, and Raquel was assigned to Ryan Tedder.
+The three chosen to advance out of the initial round were Mansoor, Alice, and Castro.
+Mansoor was assigned to producer Ester Dean to rework his song; Alice was assigned to producer Shane McAnally, and Castro was assigned to producer Ryan Tedder.
+After the songs were reworked with the help of the professional producers, H.E.R. chose Castro’s “Wrong Places.”

 READ NEXT: ‘Songland’ Season 2 Judges & Guest Artists